 New Hampton is extremely excited about the future contributions from six of the team’s newer members.
 Amanda DeAngelis ’20 joins the squad from Londonderry, NH and will play as a swing four player.
 Her ability to score at all three levels will make her a significant threat.
 Sydney Noyes ’19 will contribute as the team’s primary post and will be a significant rebounder and defender for the Huskies.
 An incoming freshman duo, Lexi Kesselring ’21 and Seraphina Hodgson ’21 will see significant minutes in their debut season with the Huskies.
 The final additions to the squad will be Maryellen Leach ’19 in the front court and Hannah Hibbert ’20 in the back court.
 Both will carry over interdisciplinary skills to contribute this upcoming season.

-Upon graduating in 2012, she pursued a career as a professional basketball player in Europe; playing in both the Czech Republic and Germany.
-In 2014, Brett returned to the States and joined the Harvard University coaching staff, and most recently, she spent a year coaching at the University of Vermont before arriving at New Hampton School.
+Brett pursued a career as a professional basketball player in Europe, playing in both the Czech Republic and Germany.
+She returned to the United States to coach at Harvard University and then at the University of Vermont before arriving at New Hampton School.
+During her inaugural season (’16-’17) at New Hampton as head coach, Brett helped lead her Women's Varsity basketball team to a Class AA second place finish while taking her ’17-’18 team to the Class A semifinal game.